albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 We'll select an approach procedure now:

 -  Go back to the search result.
 -  Right-click on the airport Wick again.
-Select :ref:`show-procedures-search`
+Select ``Show Procedures for``
    |Show Procedures|.
 This will pop up the procedure search tab.
 -  Choose ``Runway 13`` in the ``All Runways`` combo box to see only approaches for 13.